scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 and payload size.
 In the meanwhile, when global uniqueness is required, tool authors are advised to accompany local symbols with `TextDocument.uri`.

 **Multi symbols**.
 Are used to model references to a set of multiple definitions at once.
-This is occasionally useful to support corner cases of Scala, e.g. identifiers in imports that can refer to both a class and an object with the same name, or references to unresolved overloaded methods.
+For example, this is occasionally useful to support corner cases of Scala, e.g. identifiers in imports that can refer to both a class and an object with the same name, or references to unresolved overloaded methods.

 Multi symbol format is a concatentation of the underlying symbol formats interspersed with a semicolon (`;`).
 Within a multi symbol, the underlying symbols must be ordered lexicographically in ascending order.

 For example, a reference to both the standard `Int` class and its companion object must be modelled by `_root_.scala.Int#;_root_.scala.Int.`.
 Because of the order requirement, `_root_.scala.Int.;_root_.scala.Int#` is not a valid symbol.

 **Placeholder symbols**.
 Are used to model original snippets of code in [Synthetics](#synthetic).
 Must not be used outside `Synthetic.text` documents.
 Placeholder symbols are always equal to an asterisk (`*`).

 ### Type